 Cut Settings

 General Cut By Color Tiles Extras

 KNK Force

 Model: Force V Settings

 Connection: TCP/IP ~

-IP: 192.168.1.107
+IP: 192.168.1.107 C Test Connection

 Cut Settings

 Select WYSIWYG or - Cut Mode: WYSIWYG Cut selection only

 Origin Point here

 End Action: Rewind to origin V

 - IMPORTANT: Both Cut Modes are based on setting an XY origin on the cutter.
-On a Maxx Air, this origin is set by moving the tip of the blade (or pen or tool) to the lower right corner of the mat grid or the material. - The following sections show where shapes will cut based on the possible combinations of Cut Mode and Orientation.
+On a Zing and Zing Air this origin is set by moving the laser light to the lower right corner of the mat grid or the material. - The following sections show where shapes will cut based on the possible combinations of Cut Mode and Orientation.
 Note that with WYSIWYG mode, there will be two options and the one that makes the most sense to you, is the one to use: - Cutting Mat Method: The virtual Cutting Mat is the same dimensions as the actual cutting mat: